ghollisjr/cl-ana/README.txt

 makeres-table is a collection of graph transformations for use with makeres for efficiently analyzing large structured datasets.

-makeres-table is free (GPL) software, and is built on top of makeres and cl-ana (both GPL).
+makeres-table is free (GPL) software, and is built on top of makeres, makeres-macro, and cl-ana (all GPL).

 The utilities provided by the various operators are: